rocheseb/ginput/README.md

 in geos_path/Nx you must have all the surface data files (inst3_2d_asm_Nx)

-Running the code like this will generate MOD files for ALL sites withtin the date range on GEOS5 times (every 3 hours) using GEOS5-FP-IT daily files
+use the code get_GEOS5.py in the 'download' folder to get the necessary files.

 ### Where do files go? ###